busterbenson/notes/_posts/2007/2007-02-07-history-of-my-self-tracking.md

 This then all gets added up on a weekly basis and graphed into something like this:

-{% include img.html src='/assets/images/pieces/history-of-my-self-tracking-2.png' alt='Morale-o-meter' width='600' %}
+{% responsive_image path:'assets/images/pieces/history-of-my-self-tracking-2.png' alt:'Morale-o-meter' width:'600' %}

 I’m still adjusting it week by week, and hope that eventually it will be possible to actually trust the output of this fitness function to relate my true fitness in life.
 The goal being a well-balanced, healthy, creative life shared with family and friends.